wttech/gradle-aem-plugin/README.md

 ## Requirements

 * Java >= 8, but target software can be compiled to older Java.
-* Gradle  >= 3.5.

 ## Configuration

-Recommended way to start using Gradle AEM Plugin is to clone and customize [example project](https://github.com/Cognifide/gradle-aem-example).
+* Recommended way to start using Gradle AEM Plugin is to clone and customize [example project](https://github.com/Cognifide/gradle-aem-example).
+* It is recommended to use Gradle Wrapper (command `gradlew`) instead of using locally installed Gradle (command `gradle`) to easily have same version of Gradle used to build application on all environments.
+Only at first building time, wrapper will be automatically downloaded and installed on local machine.
-General configuration options are listed [here](src/main/kotlin/com/cognifide/gradle/aem/AemConfig.kt).
+* General AEM configuration options are listed [here](src/main/kotlin/com/cognifide/gradle/aem/AemConfig.kt).

-In all docs there is used shorter version of command for launching Gradle which assumes installed tool on local machine.
-But it is recommended to use Gradle Wrapper for which command is a little bit different: `gradlew` instead of `gradle`.

 ### Plugin setup

 Released versions of plugin are available on [Bintray](https://bintray.com/cognifide/maven-public/gradle-aem-plugin), so that this repository need to be included in *buildscript* section.

 #### Minimal: